What Do You Do With Loss?

 What do you do with loss?
 The sense of loss is a powerful feeling.
 So powerful, that at times it can be overwhelming.
 It’s odd, because the word itself would imply we should somehow feel lighter, that we carry less because something is gone.
 Instead, when we lose someone or something we love, life becomes weightier, and we end up carrying more.
 So what do we do with loss?
-The answer to that question lies in the story of a young women named Wendy who taught me how to handle the tragedy of loss.
+The answer to that question lies in the story of a young woman named Wendy who taught me how to handle the tragedy of loss.

 Wendy and I first met about a year and a half ago.
 It was a chance meeting.
 Surrounded by people and brick buildings, the two of us were both leaving a class.
-Typically most people just pass by without making eye contact, although sometimes there’s a smile or a nod.
+Typically, most people just pass by without making eye contact, although sometimes there’s a smile or a nod.
 Wendy was different.
 As we passed each other, Wendy smiled at me and spoke.
-I looked over and saw a short young woman who appeared to be around twenty-one, although I later found out she was older.
+I looked over and saw a short young woman who appeared to be around 21, although I later found out she was older.
 Her frame was petite and she was obviously Asian.
 When she spoke, her voice was soft, and when she smiled, so did her eyes.

 I returned the “hi” as well as the smile.
 We began walking together across the busy parking lot, dodging between the cars as we moved along.
 There was something very inviting about Wendy, which made talking with her extraordinarily easy.
 The conversation flowed, and before long, we found ourselves at the end of the parking lot and ready to go our separate ways.